leomerits/Arizona_Election_Project/README.md

 ## Description of Our Data Sources

 The primary data source for this project will be the proprietary statewide voter file provided from the Arizona Democratic Party.
 While the access to this data is from by a partisan organization, the data itself is neutral.
-As mentioned, each district consists of 120,000 registered voters.
-Thus, our model will be compiled of roughly 720,000 rows of data.
+As mentioned, each district consists of 90,000 to 140,000 registered voters.
+Thus, our model will be compiled of nearly 500,000 rows of data.
 The initial database will have the following columns:

  - Voter registration ID
  - Voter ID